-Care Dimensions, one of the nation's first hospice programs and the region's largest, provides services in over 100 communities in Massachusetts.
+Care Dimensions, one of the nation's first hospice programs and the region's largest, provides services in more than 90 communities in Eastern Massachusetts.

 As a non-profit, community-based leader in advanced illness care, we honor diversity and welcome patients of all race, color, national origin, age, disability, religion, sexual orientation or gender expressions.
 Our services include: